ironcutter24/cs-curly-formatter/README.md

-# C# curly formatter
+# C# Curly Formatter
+Maps 'enter' to formatting functions:
- Forces curly brackets on new line in C#.
+1. Forces curly brackets on new line
+2. Auto-tab on new lines